-Online and paper-based applications continue as normal, while interview-based assessments (i.e. professional reviews and end-point assessments) will be conducted via video-link until such times as regional travel restrictions and social distancing protocols are relaxed.
+Online and paper-based applications continue as normal, while interview-based assessments (i.e. professional reviews and end-point assessments) are being conducted primarily via video-link.

 In addition, we recognise that many members and potential members will be facing disruption in their working and home lives.
 ICE wants to support each individual in the way that suits them best: either to progress their application, to pause until they are ready to re-engage, or to transfer to a new route if their circumstances change (e.g. if they can no longer continue their current training agreement).